 Exams: There will be two 100-minute exams.
 Make-up exam will be allowed only under exceptional and justifiable circumstances, and you should be prepared to substantiate your case with some documentation.
-The exams will be given on October 15 and November 12.
-The final exam will cover the entire course and will be given on Tuesday, December 12, from 8:30 PM to 10:30 PM.
+The exams will be given on October 14 and November 11.
+The final exam will cover the entire course and will be given on Thursday, December 9, from 6:15 PM to 8:15 PM.

-Attendance: Regular and punctual meeting on Zoom is expected of each student.
-Students absent during the first week must contact the instructor to avoid being dropped.
+Attendance: Regular and punctual attendance is expected of each student.
+Please come to class on time.
+To be on time for every lecture is not a goal but also a responsibility.
+I am here to help to do well in this course.
+But if you don't come to class, I cannot help you.
 I understand taking this course and juggling life may be tough.
-I have provided you with the course calendar.
-However, if an unforeseen circumstance arises and you miss material, please contact me and let me know so that we can figure out a plan for you to get back on track with the calendar for this course.
-If you stop participating on Zoom with this course and don't inform me, I may drop you.
-You also have the option to drop this course yourself, if you choose to stop participating on Zoom.
-October 4 is the last day to drop without a W, and November 13 is the last day to drop with a W. Please join me on Zoom on time.
-To be on time for every lecture or discussion is not only the goal but also a responsibility.
-Remember, I want to help you to do well in this course, and if you are not joining me on Zoom, I can't help you to understand the material in this course.
-Please check you email for the invitation to join the meeting on Zoom.
+To help you manage your time, I have provided you with the course calendar for this quarter.
+However, if unforeseen circumstance arises and you miss material, please contact me and let me know so that we can figure out a plan for you to get back on track with the calendar for this course.
+If you stop participating with this course and don't inform me, I may drop you.
+You also have the option to drop this course yourself if you choose to stop participating.
+October 3 is the last day to drop without a W, and November 12 is the last day to drop with a W.

 Evaluation: Grade will be determined on the basis of total points earned.
-The following scale will be used on these activities: A 437-460
+The following